Mental health is a lesser-known impact of Climate Change

 Dr Emma Lawrance, Institute of Global Health Innovated mental health innovations fellow, called this a new topical issue, saying that “most people don’t know the evidence behind mental health and our climate”, before adding that studies have been done revealing that more people report mental health concerns when temperatures rise above 30 degrees C.

 Temperature increases can also push suicide rates up, she went on to say – but this is still an emerging problem and as such, there aren’t many statistics on the topic as yet… so more research, more innovation and more awareness is necessary, Dr Lawrance continued.

-If you have been feeling anxious about climate change, you might want to consider going for acupuncture in Chester or your local area.
+If you have been feeling anxious about climate change, you might want to consider going for Acupuncture.

 Research has also found that acupuncture treatments can have specific benefits where anxiety disorders and symptoms are concerned.

 It does this by acting on parts of the brain that reduce sensitivity to stress and pain, as well as regulating levels of hormones and neurotransmitters to help alter the mood chemistry in your brain in order to tackle negative affective states.